evangallant/ag-edge-effects/readme.md

 And of course, when applied to diffent parts of the world the model breaks down.
 It still recognizes general features, but doesn't characterize them accurately.

 **Southern Canada:**
-Here the model recognizes that some areas of the image are highly photosynthetically productive, but attributes it to a mixed composition of treed and shrubs, instead of just highly productive marshland surrounding a lake.
+Here the model recognizes that some areas of the image are highly photosynthetically productive, but attributes it to a mixed composition of trees and shrubs, instead of just highly productive marshland surrounding a lake.

 Raw Sentinel 2 imagery:
 <br>